AgentLito/UFOs/README.md

 Background

-We need webpage and dynamic table are working as intended, but DANA like to provide a more in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time.
+We needed a webpage and dynamic table that are working as intended, but DANA aims to provide a more in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time.
 In addition to the date, you’ll add table filters for the city, state, country, and shape.

 Overview of Project